 - chopped avocado

-- dollop of hummus OR 1 tbsp balsamic vinaigrette
+- dollop of hummus OR 1 tablespoon balsamic vinaigrette

 To eat immediately: Thoroughly combine the spinach with your preferred dressing (hummus or vinaigrette) and top with Baked Sriracha & Soy Sauce Tofu, grape tomatoes, avocado, pumpkin seeds, hemp hearts, and Daiya.
 (If not serving immediately, leave the dressing on the side.)This is a really fantastic salad to take on the go for a healthy, filling lunch or dinner.